Alcoholism in Veterans

 - Ongoing maintenance programs

 Veteran-specific programs are designed to prevent dangerous drinking patterns, as well as identify and treat co-occurring disorders.
 Treatment programs usually involve a combination of individual therapy, family counseling sessions, medication-assisted treatments and cognitive behavioral therapy.
-With the help of an alcohol treatment specialist, veterans suffering from alcoholism will be able to set realistic goals for their recovery.
+With the help of an alcohol treatment provider, veterans suffering from alcoholism will be able to set realistic goals for their recovery.

 Every veteran’s recovery is different and should be taken at an individual pace.
 As symptoms gradually improve, the ability to overcome impulses and triggers will become easier to manage on your own.
 However, a dependence on alcohol doesn’t disappear at the completion of rehab.
 In order to maintain long-term sobriety, veterans are encouraged to continue counseling and partake in support groups like Alcoholics Anonymous and Al-Anon.
 It’s also beneficial that veterans in recovery have a support system in place to help provide motivation in times of need.